Seeing a Rose in Five Thousand Ways

 It is common to see online images with a group of similar objects placed in a scene.
 These images have unknown camera intrinsics or extrinsics, unknown object poses, and uncontrolled lighting conditions, all posing significant challenges to the task of 3D reconstruction and generative modeling.
 We test whether our method can robustly recover the geometry and texture of objects and capture the variation among object instances under this challenging setting.

-\paragraph{Dataset.} We collect a set of 11 in-the-wild images that contain multiple similar object instances, shown in \Cref{fig:teaser} and \Cref{fig:wild,fig:latent,fig:light}.
+\paragraph{Dataset.} We collect a set of 11 in-the-wild images containing multiple similar object instances, shown in \Cref{fig:teaser,fig:wild,fig:latent,fig:light}.
 Out of the 11 images, nine are Internet photos, and the other two are generated by Stable Diffusion~\cite{rombach2021highresolution} (the last two rows of \Cref{fig:wild}).
 These images altogether cover a diverse range of object categories.

-To obtain foreground masks, we use the prediction of a pre-trained model from $U^2$-Net~\cite{qin2020u2}, or perform manual segmentation when $U^2$-Net fails.
+To obtain foreground masks, we use a pre-trained model from $U^2$-Net~\cite{qin2020u2}, or manually segment the immages when $U^2$-Net fails.
 We then run a connected-components-finding algorithm~\cite{bolelli2019spaghetti} on foreground pixels to obtain a set of instance masks.
-We assume a pinhole camera with a field-of-view of $10\degree$ after cropping with the obtained instance masks.
-For each image, we estimate the pose distribution as randomly distributed either on a sphere, or across a 3D plane while remaining visible in the image.
-The illumination of each scene is modeled as a single light source, whose direction is estimated per image.
+Examples of cropped real instances are shown in supp. mat.
+For each image, the camera is estimated as a pinhole camera with a field-of-view of $10\degree$ after cropping with the obtained instance masks.
+The pose distribution is estimated as randomly distributed either on a sphere, or across a 3D plane while remaining visible in the image, optionally with random rotations around an axis in the local object frame depending on the input image.

 \paragraph{Results.} We show qualitative results in \Cref{fig:wild}.
 For each training image, given only a handful of observations of masked instances, our method faithfully recovers the 3D geometry and texture of the object category.